KDAB/KDDockWidgets/README.md

 Qt 6 is supported.

 Regarding compilers, whatever toolchain is able to build Qt 5.9 should also be fine to build KDDW.
-Note however that MSVC 2013 support will be dropped in KDDW v1.3, due to that compiler crashing.
+Note however that MSVC 2013 isn't supported anymore due to compiler crashes.

 Licensing